 What happens at the initial appointment?

-At the end of this session the aim is that you will agree a plan with the psychologist.
+At the end of the initial appointment you will agree a plan going forward.
 This may involve:

-Please be aware that there is usually a waiting list to see a Psychologist.
-The department is doing its best to make the wait as short as possible.
+Please be aware that there is usually a waiting list to see a Psychologist/talking therapist.
+Each service is doing its best to make the wait as short as possible.

 Psychological therapy

-Clinical Psychology use a variety of psychological approaches to help people, including Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT) and Compassion Focused Therapy (CFT), to name a few.
+Psychology/Talking Therapy use a variety of psychological approaches to help people.
+Some include Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT) and Compassion Focused Therapy (CFT) to name a few.

-Whatever approach the psychologist and you agree on, there is an expectation that you take an active role and do agreed activities in-between sessions to enable learning (research suggests that those who do “home practice” have much better outcomes than people who don’t).
+However, whatever approach the psychologist/talking therapist and you agree on, there is an expectation that you take an active role and do agreed activities in-between sessions to enable learning (research suggests that those who do “home practice” have much better outcomes than people who don’t).

 What about confidentiality?